 Other events on during/around AlgoMech time:

-Don’t worry if everyone (from little old ladies to burly bus drivers) calls you “love” (or any other form of diminutive.)
+Don’t worry if everyone (from little old ladies to burly bus drivers, irrespective of your or their gender identity/sexuality) calls you “love” (or any other form of diminutive.)
 Best to just go with it and start using it yourself liberally.
-It’s quite lovely (!) \ once you get used to it.
+It’s quite lovely (!) once you get used to it.

 There’s also Parkin.